strategicdata/pmhc-mds-spec/doc/validation-rules.rst

   2. The organisation end date.

-     * must not be before 1 June 2016 or after a commissioning organisation's end date
+     * must not be before 1 January 2014 or after a commissioning organisation's end date
      * and must not be before the lastest :ref:`dfn-referral_date`
      * and must not be before the lastest :ref:`dfn-episode_end_date`
      * and must not be before the lastest :ref:`dfn-service_contact_date`